-Head scab of small grains is caused by the fungus Fusarium graminearum, which also infects corn.
+Head scab of small grains is caused by the fungus Fusarium, which also infects corn.
 Scab can occur in all small grains.
 Wheat and barley are the most susceptible to the disease, oats are a little less susceptible, and rye and triticale are the most resistant.

 Infection occurs at or soon after flowering, when fungal spores reach small-grain heads by wind or rain-splash.
-Once it's established in a spikelet, the fungus can spread along the rachis (stem inside the head) to other spikelets, resulting in heads that are partly green and partly bleached (Photo 9.11A).
-Superficial pink or orange spore masses can be seen on infected spikelets (Photo 9.11B).
-Early infections can cause kernel abortions, and later infections can cause shriveled kernels (called "tombstones") that have low test weight (Photo 9.12).
+Once it's established in a spikelet, the fungus can spread along the rachis (stem inside the head) to other spikelets, resulting in heads that are partly green and partly bleached (Photo 12-11A).
+Superficial pink or orange spore masses can be seen on infected spikelets (Photo 12-11B).
+Early infections can cause kernel abortions, and later infections can cause shriveled kernels (called "tombstones") that have low test weight (Photo 12-12).
 Scab produces toxins in the harvested grain, the most common being DON (deoxynivalenol, or vomitoxin).
-When DON reaches 2 parts per million (ppm), the grain is no longer fit for human consumption and cannot be sold to a flour mill.
-When DON reaches 5 ppm, the grain is no longer fit even for swine feed.
+When DON reaches 2 parts per million (ppm), the grain is no longer fit for human consumption and normally cannot be sold to a flour mill.
+When DON reaches 5 ppm, the grain is no longer fit for swine feed, although higher DON ceilings are allowed in feed for poultry or cows.